rgrabarczyk/LH25_jetflav/README.md

 Repository for Les Houches 2025 followup studies on jet flavour algorithms.
 One question that remained is: how universal are the b and c jets as defined by each of the algorithms?

-In experiments, we really want to recognize a b jet only by its constituents - otherwise we cannot calibrate our tagging methods reliably (if how we tag depends on the process that created jet, then every process needs its own, separate calibration; this simply cannot, and will not be done).
+In experiments, we really want to recognize a b jet only by its constituents - otherwise we cannot calibrate our tagging methods reliably (if how we tag depends on the process that created the jet, then every process needs its own, separate calibration; this simply cannot, and will not be done).

 Questions that Radek (me) thinks we could try and anwser:
 - With new labels, is it easier, or harder to tag b vs c vs light?